-You will however want to weigh the upsides of that discount with the downsides of not being able to test drive the vehicle, as there may be further issues that you will have to fix that may eat away at that discount and more.
+You will, however, want to weigh the upsides of that discount with the downsides of not being able to test drive the vehicle, as there may be further issues that you will have to fix that may eat away at that discount and more.

 Can anyone go to an auto auction?

-Once you have been to an auction, and have started to see the quality and condition of the cars at these auctions, you may start to wonder if you really should be buying a car at a dealership purchased at an auction.
+Once you have been to an auction and have started to see the quality and condition of the cars at these auctions, you may wonder if you should buy a car at a dealership purchased at an auction.
 Yes, you can still buy a car from a dealer that was purchased at an auction.
 However, I recommend always getting a car fax report, even if the vehicle is at a dealership.

-I hope this quick guide to why vehicles go to car auctions, and a little bit on how to shop at them has helped you understand this a little bit more.
+This quick guide to why vehicles go to car auctions and a little bit on how to shop at them has helped you understand this a little bit more.
 Auctions can be risky to buy a car; however, if done right, they can also really pay off.